- About Us

 Proteins play central roles in all aspects of biochemistry.
 In addition to the proteins that serve as enzymes catalyzing the reactions of metabolism, there are, among others, structural proteins, protein hormones, transport proteins, cell surface receptors and proteins involved in the regulation of DNA replication and transcription.
 A theme common to all classes of proteins is specific recognition and function through unique structure, and for that reason, detailed structural information is one key to developing a better understanding of the mechanisms involved in the specificity of recognition and catalysis.

-While I have closed my research lab and am not currently taking further graduate students, I am still actively helping with the mentoring students in other research groups who are interested in protein structure-function relationships.
+While I have closed my research lab and am not currently taking further graduate students, I am still actively helping with (1) with the “GCE4All Research Center” working to promote the optimization of and use of genetic code expansion tools in research, and (2) the mentoring students in other research groups who are interested in protein structure-function relationships.